 “…They shall beat their swords into plowshares and their spears into pruning hooks.
 Nation shall not take up sword against nation; they shall never again know war; But every [one] shall sit under [their] grapevine or fig tree with no one to disturb [them]…Though all the peoples walk each in the names of its gods, We will walk in the name of the Lord our God forever and ever” (4:3-5).

-This passage includes a beautiful image of olam haba (the world to come) – but again, rather than being up to God to make into reality, it is destined to happen because we are to make it happen.
+This passage includes a beautiful image of– but again, rather than being up to God to make into reality, it is destined to happen because we are to make it happen.

-Jewish belief teaches that we’re all created b’tzelem Elohim, in the image of God.
-If the Holy One is ein sof (without end), as the Kabbalists suggest, then that means we, through the work we accomplish in creating a safer and more just society, are also without end – destined to live on through eternity as we continue to seek to make the world a better place.
+Jewish belief teaches that we’re all created, in the image of God.
+If the Holy One is without end, as the Kabbalists suggest, then that means we, through the work we accomplish in creating a safer and more just society, are also without end – destined to live on through eternity as we continue seeking to make the world a better place.

-Indeed, the Jewish people have survived for centuries, despite every odd against our favor.
-And although each generation of Jews has faced its own considerable share of sorrow and hopelessness, so, too, has each generation not only survived but left the world a little better than they found it.
+The Jewish people have survived for centuries, despite the odds against us.
+Although each generation of Jews has faced its own considerable share of sorrow and hopelessness, so, too, has each generation not only survived but left the world a little better than they found it.
 Why should our generation be any exception?

-For more Jewish wisdom as it relates to everyday life, subscribe to Ten Minutes of Torah, weekday emails that bring the Jewish world to your inbox.
+For more Jewish wisdom as it relates to everyday life, subscribe to Ten Minutes of Torah and bring the Jewish world to your inbox every Monday and Thursday.